LSU-UE5/UE5-Materials/illumination-ii/README.md

 ##### `Step 7.`\|`UE5MAT`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

-Now repeat the blueprint of the lap 6 times to have seven lamps around the room.
+Now dupliate the blueprint of the lamp 6 times to have a total of seven lamps around the room.
 It should look something like this:

 https://github.com/LSU-UE5/UE5-Materials/assets/5504953/e5c3f12d-47e4-4b3d-88a0-cd0f7269e85b